AdobeDocs/commerce-admin.en/help/inventory-management/alert-setup.md

 1. In the left panel, expand **[!UICONTROL Catalog]** and choose **[!UICONTROL Catalog]** underneath.

-1. Click to expand the _Product Alerts_ section and do the following:
+1. Click to expand the _[!UICONTROL Product Alerts]_ section and do the following:

     ![Product Alerts](assets/config-catalog-product-alerts.png)